PinakaMalupetnaServer-Network/PixelGamesToDiscord/README.md

 # PixelGamesToDiscord
-You need a Report Plugin (Attached to this repo) and set the config, Plugin for PMnS, modified by princepines
+You need a Report Plugin (Attached to this repo) and set the config of PixelGamesToDiscord, Plugin for PMnS, modified by princepines